onymous-games/whisper-rpg/README.md

 ## Leveling

 The Universe chooses when characters level up.
-Twin-triad does not impose XP or milestone based leveling, believing that the right choice differs per campaign.
+Whisper does not impose XP or milestone based leveling, believing that the right choice differs per campaign.
 If this is your first campaign as Universe, I recommend milestone based leveling (characters level up at the end of each session).

 When a character levels up, they permanently add 1 to an attribute of their choosing.